Computational Biofluid and Heat Transfer (CBHT) Lab

 Dr. Suvash C. Saha Recognized Among the World’s Top Mechanical and Aerospace Engineering Scientists

+Dr. Suvash C. Saha has been named in the 2025 ‘Best Mechanical and Aerospace Engineering Scientists’ list by Research.com, released this month.
 Dr. Saha has achieved a remarkable 86th position in Australia and is ranked 2274th globally—a recognition that reflects his significant and sustained contributions to the fields of Mechanical and Aerospace Engineering.
+This prestigious ranking highlights Dr. Saha’s dedication to advancing research in the following areas:

 - Computational Fluid Dynamics (CFD)